nhoizey/github-action-feed-to-mastodon/README.md

-# GitHub Action: Any feed to Mastoson
+# GitHub Action: Any feed to Mastodon

 A GitHub Action that creates messages (toots) on your Mastodon account from a RSS/Atom/JSON feed's items.